 Do you ever wonder how a single command like 'Alexa, how is the weather outside ?' is interpreted by your smart speaker.
 Don't worry.
 We will break it down for you to understand how this magic happens.
 We have abstracted out the nuances of this works and simplified it to help you understand:

-A report by Activate Forecast mentions how the Smart Speaker market adoption has been faster than the Smartphones in the United States.
+A report by Activate Forecast mentions how smart speakers have been adopted faster than smartphones in the United States of America.
 It is perhaps the quickest adoption of any new technology in the modern world.

 This shows the Paradox of Intelligent assistants i.e Poor Usability and High Adoption.